Amanabhishek2004/PennywiseTrading/README.md

 - **Support & Resistance Detection:**
   - Dynamic calculation and updating of support/resistance levels with retest tracking and pattern annotation.
 - **Channel & Trendline Generation:**
-  - Automated detection of price channels and trendlines using regression and clustering.
+  - **Automatic detection and plotting of price channels (upper/lower) and trendlines** using regression and clustering, helping users visualize price boundaries and momentum.
+- **Divergence Strategy:**
+  - **Automated detection of bullish and bearish divergences** between price and indicators like RSI or OBV, highlighting potential reversal points and trading opportunities.
 - **Indicator Suite:**
   - Calculates RSI, OBV, and other technical indicators on-the-fly for multiple timeframes.